 - Federal judges could not vote in federal elections until 1988.
 It was a court decision that changed this law. - In 1993, election laws were changed to allow people who have a mental illness to vote. - Prisoners were able to vote starting in 1993.
 However, this did not include all prisoners.
-Their sentence had to be less than two years. - In 2002, the Supreme Court of Canada ruled that individuals in prison for more than two years could not be left out.
-They have been able to cast ballots since 2004.
+Their sentence had to be less than two years to receive the right to vote. - In 2002, the Supreme Court of Canada ruled that people in prison for more than two years could not be left out.
+Although the law did not change, they have been able to cast ballots since 2004.